openfl/OpenFLDevelopersGuide/working-with-video/using-the-stagevideo-class-for-hardware-accelerate.md

 Parallel planes: Stage video and the Flash display list

-With the stage video model, Flash Player can separate video from the display list.
-Flash Player divides the composite display between two Z-ordered planes:
+With the stage video model, OpenFL can separate video from the display list.
+OpenFL divides the composite display between two Z-ordered planes:

 **Stage video plane** The stage video plane sits in the background.
 It displays only hardware accelerated video.
 Because of this design, this plane is not available if hardware acceleration is not supported or not available on the device.
-In ActionScript, StageVideo objects handle videos played on the stage video plane.
+In Haxe, StageVideo objects handle videos played on the stage video plane.

 **Flash display list plane** Flash display list entities are composited on a plane in front of the stage video plane.
 Display list entities include anything that the runtime renders, including playback controls.
 When hardware acceleration is not available, videos can be played only on this plane, using the Video class object.
 Stage video always displays behind Flash display list graphics.